geo-smart/ocean/README.md

 The **Oceans Observatories Initiative** has operated since 2014 generating a profoundly rich dataset; and at the same time a challenge in analysis and interpretation.
+The starting point is to characterize a single photic zone data set:
+Regular observations of temperature, dissolved oxygen, salinity, particulate backscatter, chlorophyll concentration, dissolved organic matter fluorescence, nitrate concentration, pH, carbon dioxide concentration, spectral irradiance (7 wavelengths), spectrophotometry (2 x 83 channels), photosynthetically-available radiation and ocean current in three dimensions: Measured 18 times per day over a depth range of the upper 200 meters of the ocean.
+This is roughly speaking depth/time-series in 18 dimensions.
+The interpretability of such a synoptic dataset... rewrite paused here...

-What does it all mean?
-This project seeks to address three specific sub-questions as a means to making scientific progress:
+Questions as a means to making scientific progress:

-1. How are we to get data in a usable form?
+- How are we to get data in a usable form?
-2. Can we trust the data once we have it?
+- Can we trust the data once we have it?
-3. Once we have usable trustworthy data: What do we do with it?
+- Once we have usable trustworthy data: What do we do with it?

 ## *'The Problem'*: Potential Project Objectives